Must-Ask Interview Questions for Every Job

 Example: Why are you seeking employment with our company?

 While this is technically a statement, it can also be asked in question form: “How would you describe yourself?” and the sentiment is the same.
 This is typically one of the first questions asked during an interview because it’s so broad and open-ended; it acts as a good icebreaker.
-It allows interviewers to better understand how candidates view themself and what they prioritize.
-What applicants choose to reveal tells potential employers more about their backgrounds, personality, and values.

-Aim for a mix of 80% professional and 20% personal information in your reply.
+Aim for a mix of 80% professional and 20% personal information in your response.
 After all, this is a job interview, so your focus should be on what you can bring to the role and the company as a whole.
-Mention your skills, work experience, education, and any extracurricular or volunteer activities, especially those that are related to the line of work for which you’re applying.
-You may also mention professional memberships and/or participation on boards or committees.

 “It sets the tone for the rest of the interview.
-It's an ambiguous question so if someone does not prepare for it they may start getting off track and just start talking about themselves too much on a personal level.
+It's an ambiguous question so if someone does not prepare for it, they may start getting off track and just start talking about themselves too much on a personal level.

 You want to make sure your answer is tailored to the role, how you are relevant to it and will add value.
 Basically how you are uniquely qualified for the role.”